Kelgnm/Google-Calendar-Timer/README.md

 Choose your account
 Accept access to your profile for the api to add the event
 ```
 ## "The authentication flow has completed.
-You may close this window." should pop up
+You may close this window." should show on the page